Dawengit/Safe-Task-Space-for-Robot-Arm/README.md

 ## Robot integartion
 - End-Effector Tracking

-  Change the name of the robot link in the function end_effector_detector
+  Change the name of the robot link in the function end_effector_detector.
   ```bash
   try:
             # Lookup transform from camera_frame to finger link